caravagnalab/MOBSTERm/README.md

 - If `sample_names`, `purity` and `kr` are provided, their lengths must match the number of samples (`NV.shape[1]`).

 - `NV` and `DP` must have the same shape (`N x D`, where `N` is the number of mutations and `D` is the number of samples).

+## Supported platforms
+MOBSTERm has been tested on Linux (x86_64) and macOS (Apple Silicon) using Python 3.11.
+The analyses reported in the manuscript were performed on CPU-based high-performance computing systems (AMD EPYC 7H12 and Intel Xeon Gold 6154/6126 nodes) managed through SLURM.
+MOBSTERm does not require a GPU and can be run on standard CPU hardware.

 -----